tonysm/local-time-laravel/README.md

 ### Relative time helper

 Preset time and date formats that vary with age.
 The available types are date, time-ago, time-or-date, and weekday.
-Like the local_time helper, :type can be passed a string or in an options hash.
+Like the `<x-local-time />` component, `type` can be passed a string.

 ```blade
 <x-local-relative-time :value="now()" type="weekday" />